Asymptotic bounds for the number of closed and privileged words: Privileged words

-The first and second sum are both clearly convergent.
+{ } The sum on line~(\ref{Pline}) is clearly convergent.
+We have { } Now we upper bound the sum It is well-known that $\ln(1-x) \leq -x$ for $|x| < 1$.
+Thus, letting $\alpha= \frac{k-1}{2k^2}$, we have We reverse the order of the series, by letting $t$ be such that $t=\lfloor \log_k(n)\rfloor -t+N_{j}'+1$.
+We also shift the index of the series down by $N_{j}'+1$.
+We have { } The first and second sum are both clearly convergent.
 It is also easy to show that both of them can be bounded by a constant multiplied by the first term.
 Thus, we have that Putting everything together and continuing from line~(\ref{Pline}), we get

 for some constant $c_j'>0$. \end{proof}